How to Join

 Recruitment, also known as rush or intake, is defined as any sorority or fraternity activity that seeks to add new members to a chapter.
 This could include information sessions, social gatherings and more.
 Some Greek-letter organizations host recruitment throughout the year, while others recruit during specified times each semester or year.

 When do Students Typically Join?

-90% of the students that join a sorority or fraternity at UT Austin do so during their first semester.
+90% of the students who join a sorority or fraternity at UT Austin do so during their first semester.
 However, some organizations require that students have a minimum GPA and credit hours at UT Austin before joining.
 Students, including transfer students, sophomores, juniors, and seniors have the opportunity to join the sorority and fraternity community.